The Art & Craft of Songwriting

 Click on the tabs for information.

 How is a song written?
 What is a hook?
 What makes rhyme?
-Which comes first, melody or lyrics?
-In Waltons New School of Music’s The Art & Craft of Songwriting workshop, now in its eighth year, acclaimed singer-songwriter Melanie O’Reilly will answer these frequently asked questions and many more.
+Which comes first – melody or lyrics?
+In this biweekly term version of Waltons New School of Music’s long-running The Art & Craft of Songwriting summer workshop, acclaimed singer-songwriter Melanie O’Reilly will answer these frequently asked questions and many more.
 Step by step, she will take you through different approaches to the songwriting process, integrating the craft’s many skills into a seamless artistic whole.
 You will learn about:

 - Choosing your theme and approach